gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 }
 ```

 By using preprocessor directives in Swift, we can build our project for different targets.
-This way we can have two render paths for stereoscoping and normal 2D rendering.
+This way we can have two render paths for stereoscoping (Apple Vision) and normal 2D rendering (all other Apple hardware).

 It should be noted that the 2D render path will omit all of the vertex amplification commands we prepared earlier on the CPU to be submitted to the GPU for drawing.
 Stuff like `renderEncoder.setVertexAmplificationCount(2, viewMappings: &viewMappings)` and `renderEncoder.setViewports(viewports)` is no longer needed.